kiba/Writings/for_science/chp25_political_uncertainity.md

 "Highly likely.
 The former captain selected everyone carefully from the start to ensure operational success.
 However, there is a way to guarantee their return, if politically unplatable."

 "That option is simply unacceptable."
+She would need to promise in front of the public and the media that Nagate Tanikaze would not be harmed.
+In the first place, she has no such intention of harming a child, but neither she would be goaded in providing the immortals a political victory.

 "Understood."